clayne/hacktical-c/malloc1/README.md

 ## Composable Memory Allocators - Part 1
 Writing your own memory allocator is a common rite of passage for novice C programmers.
-Which makes sense, since one of the defining features of C is raw memory access.
+Which makes sense, since one of the defining features of C is direct memory access.

 Here we're going to explore a composable design that allows conveniently custom tailoring the allocation strategy.
 Individual allocators follow the Unix-principle of doing one thing well.